jaideepsai-narayan/vertex_ai_summarizer/README.md

-# 🧠 Vertex AI Web Page Summarizer – Chrome Extension
-# 🧠 Vertex AI Summarizer Chrome Extension — With & Without RAG
+# 🧠 Chrome Extension for AI Summarization Using Vertex AI + RAG (Optional)

 A powerful and user-friendly Chrome extension that leverages **Google Cloud's Vertex AI**, powered by the **Gemini 2.5 Flash** model, to generate **concise and intelligent summaries** of web content.
 Designed to help users quickly understand key points from lengthy articles, research papers, blogs, and more — all without leaving the page.